 Linda Dorcena Forry

-was elected to the Massachusetts State Senate in April 2013.
-She is a native Bostonian and the first woman and person of color to represent the Commonwealth’s 1st Suffolk District.
-For almost two decades, Senator Forry has dedicated her professional life to a career in public service.
-Currently, she chairs the Senate Committee on Intergovernmental Affairs, the Joint Committee on Housing and the Special Senate Committee on Housing.
-Senator Forry serves as a member of the Joint Committees on Transportation; on Education; on Mental Health & Substance Abuse; and on Health Care Financing.
-Additionally, she serves as the Senate Vice-Chair of Massachusetts Caucus of Women Legislators.
-As Massachusetts’ only Haitian-American elected official, Senator Forry remains committed to rallying her colleagues, advocates and immigrant groups across the state on issues significant to ethnic communities.
+was a Massachusetts State Senator from 2013–2018.
+She is a native Bostonian and was the first woman and person of color to represent the Commonwealth’s 1st Suffolk District.
+For almost two decades, former Senator Forry has dedicated her professional life to a career in public service.
+She chaired the Senate Committee on Intergovernmental Affairs, the Joint Committee on Housing and the Special Senate Committee on Housing.
+Mrs. Forry served as a member of the Joint Committees on Transportation; on Education; on Mental Health & Substance Abuse, and on Health Care Financing.
+Additionally, she served as the Senate Vice-Chair of Massachusetts Caucus of Women Legislators.
+Mrs. Forry was Massachusetts’ only Haitian-American elected official.
+She remains committed to rallying former colleagues, elected officials, advocates, and immigrant groups across the state on issues significant to ethnic communities.

 Paul Farmer, M.D.
 PhD